-It's not clear if Hegel was a theist, pantheist, or an atheist.
-His philosophy does not put god and religion on a pedestal.
-There are, however, several elements in Hegel’s thought which indicate that he had a religious bent of mind.
-But if Hegel believed in a god, then that god is not a perfect being like the god of the religions.
-His god is an entity that seeks perfection in the universe that he has himself created.
-His god is eternal and immutable.
-His god needs to manifest himself in the universe in order to perfect himself and the world.
-Only by perfecting the world can the god perfect himself.
-History, therefore, is a project for god’s self-perfection.
-This is a powerful vision of god who is an active participant in history that we find in Hegel’s philosophy.
-Hegel's view that the movement of history is linked to god’s quest for perfection has been a major influence on revolutionary thinkers.
+It is not clear if Hegel was a theist, pantheist, or an atheist.
+His philosophy does not put God and religion on a pedestal.
+There are, however, several elements in Hegel’s thought which indicate that he was a theist.
+If Hegel believed in God, then that God would not be a perfect being like the God of religions.
+His God would be an entity that seeks perfection in an universe that he had himself created.
+His God would be eternal and immutable.
+His God would need to manifest himself in the universe in order to perfect himself and the world.
+Only by perfecting the world could the Hegelian God perfect himself.
+Thus, in Hegelian philosophy, History is seen as God’s project for self-perfection.
+God is himself an active participant in history.